 One of our library officers, Carina Leitch, has a strong interest in family history and WW1 history.
 The COVID-19 pandemic got her thinking about how her ancestors coped with the Spanish Flu outbreak in 1918.

 She started doing some research in our My Heritage database and came up with some very interesting reading:

-“As I think about our how are lives have been affected during COVID19 my thoughts turn to life in Australia during the Spanish Flu of 1918/1919.
-The Spanish flu did not originate in Spain as the name suggests instead the first cases of the flu were reported there as Spain did not have the strict World War I censorship as was in Europe.
+“As I think about our how are lives have been affected during COVID-19 my thoughts have turned to life in Australia during the Spanish Flu of 1918/1919.
+The Spanish flu did not originate in Spain as the name suggests, instead the first cases of the flu were reported there as Spain did not have the strict World War I censorship as was in Europe.

 The Spanish flu killed between 40 -100 million people worldwide.
 In Australia the Spanish flu began to appear in early 1919 as soldiers returned home from Western Europe after World War I. Forty percent of the Australian population fell ill with a total of 15,000 people dying as the virus spread.
 In Aboriginal communities the death rate was up to 50%.

 One positive outcome from the pandemic was that the Commonwealth Serum Laboratories (CSL) were established during WWI to ease Australia’s dependence on imported vaccines (sounds familiar).
 One of the more well-known victims of the Spanish flu was Captain John McCrae, possibly Canada’s first death attributed to the Spanish Flu.
 John McCrae is more widely known as the author of the moving poem “In Flanders Field”.